fullstackwp/text-unfold/README.txt

 * Customizable 'Read More' and 'Read Less' text with option to include icons
 * Customizable icon color and size.
 * Modify the dimensions of the image.
+* Option of dynamics tags on title and content

 == Installation ==